How to eat a burger menu

 Now, I am aware that there exist degenerate versions of menus in which item #3 is replaced by something other than french fries or a relative thereof, like bean salad, or normal salad.
 This will not do and the entire guide will come crashing down if no french fries or reasonable equivalent (e.g sweet potato fries) is used.

-So, without further adieu, let’s go over the proper rules for eating a burger menu:
+Now, without further adieu, let's go over the proper rules for eating a burger menu:

 Step 1: Don't eat all the fries first